mozilla/caseconductor-platform/README.rst

 Build
 -----

+If you have a pre-built WAR file (the Case Conductor UI repo provides one), you can skip this build step and go straight to the `Run` step.

 First make sure we've got a JDK and Maven both available.
 On Ubuntu::

     $ sudo aptitude install maven2 openjdk-6-jdk